 Film projects with a main producer based in a country on the OECD's current list of countries and territories eligible to receive assistance (DAC-list) - except for such countries participating in Eurimages or Creative Europe's MEDIA-programme* - is eligible to support from SØRFOND+.
 In addition, the director must have citizenship from, or be resident in, a country on the DAC-list.
 The film must, for the most part, be shot in a country on the DAC-list.
 In exceptional cases, derogations may be made regarding the establishment of the main producer in a DAC-listed country if, due to political reasons, the film cannot be produced in that country.

-*Countries excluded because of membership in Eurimages or the Creative Europe's MEDIA-program: Armenia, Albania, Bosnia/Herzegovina, Georiga, The former Yugoslav Replublic of Macedonia (FYROM), Serbia, Tyrkia
+*Countries excluded because of membership in Eurimages or the Creative Europe's MEDIA-program: Armenia, Albania, Bosnia/Herzegovina, Georgia, The former Yugoslav Replublic of Macedonia (FYROM), Montenegro, Serbia, Tyrkia

 EUROPEAN CO-PRODUCER REQUIRED